datalad-handbook/book/docs/basics/101-102-populate.rst

    :language: console
    :workdir: dl-101/DataLad-101
    :realcommand: cd books && wget -nv https://github.com/progit/progit2/releases/download/2.1.154/progit.pdf && cd ../
+   :cast: dataset_basics
+   :caption: Its inconvenient that we saved two books together - we should have saved them as independent modifications of the dataset.
+To see how single modifications can be saved, let's download another book

    $ cd books
    $ wget https://github.com/progit/progit2/releases/download/2.1.154/progit.pdf